Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 Praveen Sahay

 And last question on the margin, that’s gross margin.
 So your gross margin if I look at on the sequential basis there is a contraction and that’s definitely because of the memory or the RM electronics availability and all.
-So how you are seeing this gross margin movement in the coming quarters or even 27 considering such kind of a challenges to continue.
+So how you are seeing this gross margin movement in the coming quarters or even ’27 considering such kind of a challenges to continue?

 R.M.
 Subramanian

 So let me take this question.
-Gross margin, it’s not seen a huge moment.
+Gross margin, it’s not seen a huge movement.
 A couple of basis point movement has happened.
-The reflection of product mix in terms of what we manufacture quarter on quarter it’s not going to be uniform right through that’s point number one and point number two.
+It’s a reflection of product mix in terms of what we manufacture quarter-on-quarter.
+It’s not going to be uniform right through.
+That’s point number one.
+And point number two.
 There are also near term factors of what the supply chain and the disruption and few things like that.
 So it’s a combination of both.
-Hopefully our target in the long run is to maintain the EBITDA at the double digit level.
+Hopefully our target in the long run is to maintain the EBITDA at the double digit level and in terms of what we’re doing.
+Okay.
+That’s what we do.
+There will be a bit of volatility between all of this for the reasons I said.
+But hopefully we have been able to manage and sustain the margin and that’s what we will aim for to do in the long run.

 Praveen Sahay

-Thank you sir and all the best.
+Thank you, sir, and all the best.

 R.M.
 Subramanian